A Theoretical Analysis of Deep Neural Networks and Parametric PDEs: Neural Networks and Solutions of PDEs Using Reduced Bases

 In this section, we invoke the estimates for the approximate matrix inversion from Section \ref{subsec:matrInv} to approximate the parameter-dependent solution of parametric PDEs by NNs.
 In other words, for $\epsilontilde \geq \epsilonhat$, we construct NNs approximating the maps

-respectively.
-Here, the sizes of the NNs essentially only depend on the approximation fidelity $\epsilontilde$ and the size of an appropriate RB, but are independent from the dimension of the high-fidelity discretization $D$ except when approximating the map $\tilde{\mathbf{u}}_{\cdot,\epsilontilde}^{\mathrm{h}}$ where the size depends linearly on $D$.
+Here, the sizes of the NNs essentially only depend on the approximation fidelity $\epsilontilde$ and the size $d(\epsilontilde)$ of an appropriate RB, but are independent or at most linear in the dimension of the high-fidelity discretization $D$.